nylas-samples/node-create-read-update-delete-events/readme.md

-# node-code-sample-starter
+# node-create-read-update-delete-events

-This sample repo will show you how to easily to get started with the Nylas Node.js SDK.
+This sample repo will show you how to easily to get started with the Nylas Node.js SDK to manage calendars and events using the Nylas API v3.

 ## Setup